-I used to find the end of Summer bittersweet.
+I used to find the end of the Summer bittersweet.

-I loved having the kids all summer and our relaxed schedule, but I was usually ready to get them back to school.
+What I loved were the kids were here all summer and our relaxed schedule.
+However, I was usually ready to get them back to school.

-I always found this is a good time for decluttering what I had accumulated over the summer.
+Therefore, the end of summer, I found is a good time for decluttering what I had accumulated over the summer.